BALLET CURRICULUM: Class offerings & descriptions

 Perform in the context of a broad tap vocabulary at a high-functioning level: capable of varying tempo, memorizing quickly, and quick improvisational skills.
 Know how to count music and execute tap skills that interact with, complement, or coincide with the song’s underlying rhythms.
 Be capable of communicating tap choreography with proper vocabulary, and teaching classmates when collaborating on choreography project.

-For the teen who is wanting to begin in the style of tap, or return to tap at an older age, this introductory tap class (re)teaches skills at an elementary level, in a more mature, but fun context.
+For the teen or adult who is wanting to begin in the style of tap, or return to tap at an older age, this introductory tap class (re)teaches skills at an elementary level, in a more mature, but fun context.
 Technique is taught with a focus on proper execution of basic tap steps, as confidence is gained in the footwork, and new steps are memorized.
 A fun class to take in order to improve upon rhythmic skills, come to a better understanding of musicality and timing, and use different body parts to execute a fun style of dance!

 TRICKS & FLEXIBILITY: Class offerings & descriptions